WHY IS THIS INFORMATION IMPORTANT?

 REVIEWS AND IMPRESSIONS

-We have put together as many reviews and impressions as we could find.
+We have put together as many Audi e-tron reviews and impressions as we could find.
 Each finds a way to touch upon something that the others missed.
-If you are serious about this vehicle then these videos are worth watching.
-If you have review or first impressions that helped you and that aren’t listed here, please contact us!
+If you are serious about the e-tron then these videos are worth the time.

 You can view the overall Mid-Size SUV Rankings here and the Luxury Mid-Size SUV Rankings here.